amberstar/State/README.md

 Select the optional check box for an attribute in the data modeler inspector window and the property will be implemented as an optional type.

 ## Default Values
-You can specify a default value in the inspector window, or use `State.Value` in the user info section to give a property a default value. **Note:** because of swift 1.2 bugs, default values are not fully supported.
+You can specify a default value in the inspector window, or use `State.Value` in the user info section to give a property a default value.

 Current limitations are:
-1. Not supported for optional types
+1. not supported for optional types
-2. Some type inference problems can occur but will be caught at compile time if so.

-## Transients (experimental)
+## Transients
 There is preliminary support for transient properties.
 Mark the attribute as transient in the inspector.
 Transients MUST be optional OR have a default value.

 ## Data Modeler Notes / Gotchas